Board of Trustees

 Stacy Brehm Tate

-Stacy Tate is an ordained Presbyterian Minister (PCUSA) who serves a United Church of Christ Congregation in Irvington, IL and is the President of Brehm Oil Company, a local oil production company and Brehm Investment Group, Inc. Stacy is the daughter of Carol Brehm, the founder of our school.
+Stacy Tate is an ordained Presbyterian Minister (PCUSA) who serves a United Church of Christ Congregation in Irvington, IL and is the President of Brehm Oil Company, a local oil production company, and Brehm Investment Group, Inc. Stacy is the daughter of Carol Brehm, the founder of our school.
 Stacy has served on the board in previous years and also served her local school district for over 20 years.
-Stacy comes to the board with extensive background in education and as activist for students with learning disabilities.
+Stacy comes to the board with an extensive background in education and as an activist for students with learning disabilities.

 Matthew Marosek is a Professional Engineer (PE) in the State of Kansas and a Project Management Professional (PMP).
 He has served as a Civil Engineer for Black & Veatch Special Projects Corporation in the Federal Services Division for more than five years on both domestic and international projects.
 He received a M.S.M in Project Management in 2012 and prior to working for Black & Veatch; Matthew attended college at Marshall University where he achieved a B.S. in Geology and then at West Virginia University Institute of Technology where he achieved a B.S. in Civil Engineering.
 Matthew is also a Brehm Alumnus.